rubenk/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

 If the webserver should print arguments.
-See `"Performance Monitoring" <../common/logging.md#performance-monitoring>`__.

 .. _setting-write-pid: